Affiliate links on Android Authority may earn us a commission. Learn more.

 - Samsung Pass

 With these apps, the only thing you can do is hide them.
-They will still be active in the background and taking up internal storage space.
+They will still be active in the background and take up internal storage space.

-Additionally, Samsung includes a bevy of Google and Microsoft apps as well as Netflix and Facebook.
-Some of these apps can be either disabled or fully uninstalled, but some can only be disabled, such as Facebook.
+Additionally, Samsung includes a bevy of Google and Microsoft apps, Netflix, and Facebook.
+Some of these apps can be either disabled or fully uninstalled, but others, such as Microsoft’s OneDrive, can only be disabled.

-The bottom line when it comes to apps is that Samsung really, really wants you to use its proprietary apps while OnePlus leaves it mostly up to you.
+The bottom line regarding apps is that Samsung really wants you to use its proprietary apps, while OnePlus leaves it mostly up to you.

-When it comes to organizing your apps into folders, both Oxygen OS and One UI offer almost identical options.
-Regardless of the platform, you can drag two apps together to automatically create a folder.
+Oxygen OS and One UI offer almost identical options when organizing your apps into folders.
+Regardless of the platform, you can drag two apps together to create a folder automatically.
 You can then name that folder whatever you like and then add or remove apps from it to your heart’s content.

-In both skins, you can also create folders for the home screen and for the app drawer independently.
+You can also create folders for the home screen and the app drawer independently in both skins.
 Or, you can make one in the app drawer and drag it onto the home screen to create a duplicate.
-However, the copied folder will then become independent, i.e., adding an app to one won’t automatically add that same app to the other.
+However, the copied folder will become independent, i.e., adding an app to one won’t automatically add that same app to the other.

 The notification shade is probably one of the most important and defining aspects of Android.
 As such, the way an Android skin organizes and displays the information here is incredibly important.

-By default, One UI on the Note 10 Plus gives you 28 Quick Settings tiles in your notification shade, with potentially dozens more available depending on which apps you have installed.
-It also brings in a search shortcut (that combs through your apps and internal storage), a brightness slider, and an overflow menu with more settings tweaks.
+By default, One UI on the Galaxy Note S21 Ultra brings in a search shortcut (that combs through your apps and internal storage), a brightness slider, a power menu shortcut, and an overflow menu with more settings tweaks.

-In the overflow menu, you can change the order of the Quick Settings tiles, turn off the previously mentioned Samsung Media and Samsung Devices shortcuts, move the brightness slider so that it appears even with just one pull, and take a shortcut to tweak the status bar icons.
+In the overflow menu, you can change the order of the Quick Settings tiles, turn off the previously mentioned Device control and Media output shortcuts, move the brightness slider so that it appears even with just one pull, and take a shortcut to tweak the status bar icons.

-When you hit the recent apps button from the navigation bar (or use the appropriate gesture), you’re taken to the recent apps screen.
-Here, you can see the last app you viewed as well as all the apps you currently have open.
-You can also swipe away individual apps by flinging them up to the top of the screen or hit a button to close all the apps at once.
+When you hit the recent apps button from the navigation bar (or use the appropriate gesture), you’re taken to the recent apps screen (also known as the Overview).
+Here, you can see the last app you viewed and all the apps you currently have open.
+You can also swipe away individual apps by flinging them up to the top of the screen or hitting a button to close all the apps at once.
 This is all the same regardless of which skin you are using.

-As usual, One UI offers all those same features.
-However, it adds a few more.
+One UI offers all those same features.
+However, it adds a few more and limits you on one.
 Notably, it puts a search bar at the top of the recent apps screen so you can quickly find an open app.
 It also shows four icons at the bottom of the screen for which the operating system thinks you might be searching.